 Large classes (100+ students) should not be limited exclusively to lecture-based teaching.
-Many instructors in small classes have successful strategies for encouraging active participation, but it can be difficult to translate these strategies to a large class format.
-In a large class, however, participation can be designed to get students actively solving problems, interacting with one another and the instructor, and processing course material.
+In a large class participation can be designed to get students actively solving problems, interacting with one another and the instructor and processing course material.

 Service-learning refers to learning that actively involves students in a wide range of experiences, which often benefit others and the community, while also advancing the goals of a given curriculum.

 Office hours give students the opportunity to ask in-depth questions and to explore points of confusion or interest that cannot be fully addressed in class.
 It is important for UW instructors to encourage their students to come to office hours and to use that time effectively.
 We have two guides to help you: Face-to-face office hours and Virtual office hours.